E28MS/CloudPortfolio/Projects/Bicep/Project Overview.md

   - The scrum master is the first point of contact for the team.
 Team members from different teams should not seek each other for help.
 This disrupts focus.
   - Every workday at 16:00, there is a scrum master meeting of max 15 minutes.
 The scrum masters discuss the progress of the teams.
 Help can be requested and offered here.

-  - # Project v1.0

-## Introduction
-In recent months, you have learned a lot about the cloud and applied this knowledge to relatively small assignments.
-This will all come together in the next big assignment where you will improve and automate an existing architecture.

-In the coming weeks, you will work individually on solutions for your own cloud provider, dealing with company policies, end-user requirements, colleague requirements, and the time pressure of a large project within a limited time.
-Expectations will be at the level of a junior engineer.

-### What are the expectations in this project?
-- Gain and apply new knowledge with little guidance
-- Understand the project at an abstract level
-- Solve problems independently
-- Engage in discussions about technical elements
-- Suggest improvements at both code and project levels

-**IMPORTANT**: You will acquire new knowledge during the project.
-This is very normal in the IT world.
-Even the most senior engineers still need to learn new things before starting a new project.
-Concepts like Infrastructure as Code will be applied, and it is expected that you will need time to learn the details.
-Research is not wasted time!
-Learning is not wasted time!

-Below, you will see the current architecture of our application.
-You are responsible for moving the current servers to the cloud and automating the deployment of this infrastructure.
-This should be done in CDK (for AWS) or Bicep (for Azure).
-For now, it is sufficient to use simple placeholder content for the website (think of a simple `index.html` instead of an entire website).

-We will work in 2-week sprints where you will present your progress to the stakeholders at the end of each sprint.
-You will eventually submit the project with the deliverables individually via GitHub.

-## Requirements
-- Your GitHub repository
-- Project Templates
-- Your cloud environment

-## Assignment
-You have been tasked with helping a company transition to the cloud.
-The company's infrastructure was analyzed by a previous team, and a diagram was created based on the current situation.
-You can find these diagrams in the attachments.

-You will build the Infrastructure as Code app to bring this design to the cloud.
-It is intended that you use AWS's CDK or Azure's Bicep for this app.
-The following requirements are specified as necessary:
-- All VM disks must be encrypted.
-- The web server must be backed up daily.
-Backups must be retained for 7 days.
-- The web server must be installed in an automated manner.
-- The admin/management server must be accessible via a public IP.
-- The admin/management server should only be accessible from trusted locations (office/admin’s home).
-- The following IP ranges are used: `10.10.10.0/24` & `10.20.20.0/24`.
-- All subnets must be protected by a subnet-level firewall.
-- SSH or RDP connections to the web server may only be made from the admin server.
-- Do not hesitate to suggest or implement improvements in the architecture, but make tough choices to meet the deadline.

-In developing the CDK/Bicep app, ensure you start small and add features incrementally.
-Make sure you always have a commit/branch you can fall back on with a working version of your application.
-You can label commits with Git Tags that are easily found in GitHub.
-Once your code meets the requirements mentioned above, you can use the tag 'v1.0'.

-Most participants use about €30-40 for the entire project.
-There is an absolute maximum of €50 per participant.
-If you exceed this, the project will be stopped immediately.

-## How will we work?
-The project consists of two phases.
-The first phase lasts 5 weeks, during which you will work on v1.0 of the application while also learning to program in Python.
-The second phase of the project will introduce a change in your architecture.
-This simulates a situation where a client introduces new requirements into your project and will be released later.

-You will work individually on your own implementation.
-However, you will work in teams.
-The following agreements apply:
-- A sprint is 2 weeks, except for the first sprint, which is 3 weeks.
-- Every last Friday, there is a sprint retrospective.
-  - In this, the team discusses the process of the past week and improvements.
-  - These improvements will be noted in the retro document.
-These action points are new user stories for the next sprint.
-- Every last Friday, there is a sprint demo where the teams present their progress to the product owners and explain how/why the sprint goal was or was not achieved.
-Note: The goal of a sprint is always to show working code.
-So, prefer 1 fully working feature over 3 features with bugs.
-- On the last Friday of the project, everyone presents the entire project to each other and possibly to the career buddies.
-Here you share your experience, your design decisions, and the architecture of your project.
-- Each team has one scrum master.
-  - The scrum master chosen in the first week carries their role for the entire project.
-  - The scrum master is the first point of contact for the team.
-Team members from different teams should not seek each other for help.
-This disrupts focus.
-  - Every workday at 16:00, there is a scrum master meeting of max 15 minutes.
-The scrum masters discuss the progress of the teams.
-Help can be requested and offered here.
-  - The scrum master is responsible for raising the alarm when it becomes clear that a sprint will not be achieved.
-This should be done with the product owners.
-- The product owners are the learning coaches.

-For this project, different scrum teams will be formed.
-Each team will work on the same user stories.
-If you get stuck within your team, it means you can fall back on other teams.
-While it is understandable that each team wants to focus on its own work, it is also important to keep an eye on what others are doing.
-Knowledge sharing is essential for making progress in your work process.
-It is the scrum master's job to oversee what is happening in other teams.
-Use each other's knowledge to facilitate/accelerate the project's progress.

-### What support can be expected from other teams:
-- Providing resources to help your team get started (videos, articles, books, internet, etc.)
-- Giving suggestions on what you can do to solve your problem.

-This should be sufficient.
-At this point, you should be able to proceed to the next step.
-Support from other teams is about helping you get started, not solving your problem.

-### What support cannot be expected from other teams:
-- Conducting an hour or longer coding session to tackle your problem.
-- Firing a series of questions and expecting another team to provide all the answers.
-- Receiving support for unclear questions or problems.
-If a question is not clear to the other person, they may refuse the question.

-### What can be expected from the learning coaches:
-- The learning coaches are the product owners of the project.
-- The learning coaches are present during standard contact moments (daily opening, Q&A, daily closing).
-- For other contact moments, appointments must be made by the scrum masters with the learning coaches.
-- Make sure your questions are clearly and concisely formulated.

 ## Definition of Done
 When is a user story finished?
 - If the user story has a deliverable: when it is on GitHub.